HL7/davinci-ecdx/input/includes/task-scenario1-authorization.md

 1. The Payer creates a CommunicationRequest formally authorizing information to be gathered on Patient B.
 1. The Payer POSTS a Task to the Provider endpoint, the CommunicationRequest is referenced in `Task.basedOn`
 1. The Provider fetches and inspects the CommunicationRequest to review the authorization.
-1. The Payer polls the Task resource until the `Task.status` indicates it is completed or rejected.
+1. The Payer polls the Task resource until the `Task.status` indicates it is completed, rejected, or failed.
 1. The Payer fetches Patient B's Active Conditions referenced by `Task.output` as *external* resources.

 ###### Step 1 - Create CommunicationRequest (on Payer system)